Modern Data Architecture with AWS Cloud

 Ensuring data security is crucial to any data platform, and the essence of the Governance and Security Layer.
 Speaking of the latter, user authentication and authorization, data encryption, and audit trails, among other means, can be engaged in the prevention of unauthorized access, modification or disclosure of information.

-On your way to a more convenient, secure and accurate data architecture that best meets the present-day data-based challenges, you are likely to benefit from a modern data strategy.
+On your way to a more convenient, secure and accurate data architecture that best meets the present-day data-based challenges, you are likely to benefit from an advanced data strategy.
 It is supposed to assist you in breaking down silos and entitling your team to use the most appropriate and effective tools or techniques in order to get the most out of data analytics.

-The modern data strategy is reliant on these three pillars:
+The strategy is reliant on these three pillars:

 The pillars of modern data strategy do not necessitate a specific implementation order.
 Your current requirements and objectives govern the process, even if it means applying the three pillars simultaneously.
 We will expand on the pillars in more detail thereafter.